polbeni/materials-modelling/README.md

    - Compute the charge density.
    - Perform band alignment calculations.
    - VCA calculations.
+- **Quantum ESPRESSO input files**: Input files to perform DFT calculations with [Quantum ESPRESSO](https://www.quantum-espresso.org/) software.
+The input files available can be used to:
+   - Single point energy calculations.
 - **Python scripts**: An assortment of Python codes for various purposes.
 These scripts can:
    - Generate KPOINTS and INCAR files for a study of energy convergence.
    - Generate POTCAR files.